 5. Fomentation and Soaks

 For quick relief from piles, you can also try the ancient Ayurvedic recommendation of ushna avagaha sweda or hot fomentation/sitz baths.
 This is ideally done soon after bowel movements as it helps to reduce the pain and can also facilitate healing.
 The addition of triphala powder to the water will increase its efficacy because of anti-inflammatory, antioxidant, and pain-relieving properties of herbs used in the formulation.
 The warm soak will also help to cleanse the site, reducing any risk of infection, especially when dealing with bleeding piles.
 The healing effect of sitz baths for piles has also been confirmed by research.
 For best results try to soak in the bath for at least 15 minutes.

 6. Ayurvedic Oils

 Ayurveda is probably most popular to the wider world for its amazing massage oils with herbs like brahmi that promote deep relaxation.
 However, Ayurveda has more to offer with a number of herbal oils that boast anti-inflammatory and analgesic or pain-relieving properties.
-The most notable of these oils is nirgundi oil, which is known to even help with arthritic pain.
+The most notable of these oils is Pain Relief Oil, which is known to even help with arthritic pain.
 When used as a topical application, the oil can also reduce piles pain, ease stool passage, and facilitate healing.
 Similarly, jatyadi oil with herbal extracts from neem, mulethi, and other herbs can also help provide relief when used as a topical application.

 7. Coconut oil